Origins of Hinduism

 The social caste system as described by Hindu Dharma was likely one of the biggest factors in the development of Buddhism.
 Buddhism developed in reaction to the established religion in India at the time—Hinduism (Brahminism).
 Buddhism, in contrast to Hinduism, has a single founder and while there is no singular text there are texts that outline the teachings of the Buddha as the great and exemplary teacher.

-Buddhism was founded by one individual, Siddhartha Gautama, sometime in 6th or 5th century B.C.E.
+Buddhism was founded by one individual, Siddhartha Gautama, sometime in the 6th or 5th century B.C.E.
 Prince Siddhartha Gautama’s biography has very much become a part of the foundation of the Buddhist teachings.

 The middle way

-He removed his jewels and rich robes forever, cut his hair and went into the forest and became an ascetic where he studied with a variety of sages and yogis, but he was unsatisfied with their teachings.
+He removed his jewels and rich robes forever, cut his hair and went into the forest, and became an ascetic where he studied with a variety of sages and yogis, but he was unsatisfied with their teachings.
 He also practiced several types of self-mortification—most importantly starvation, because he wanted to concentrate exclusively on his spiritual advancements.
 These searches proved fruitless and he finally came to the realization that the Middle Path (avoiding extremes) was the path towards enlightenment.
 The middle path teaches adherents to avoid extremes.
 For Siddhartha that meant neither a life of luxury as a prince nor starving himself.

 He traveled to a town in northern India called Bodh Gaya, where he sat under a type of tree called a bodhi tree and vowed to remain there until he reached enlightenment.
 After remaining in that spot in deep meditation for 49 days, he was tested one night by the demon god, Mara (a symbol of ignorance—he is not evil, just deluded).
 Mara tried to disrupt Siddhartha’s meditation and sent his beautiful daughters to tempt him.
-Siddhartha remained unmoved, kept his meditation and thus passed this final trial and gained enlightenment.
-At the moment of his enlightenment, he came to be known as Buddha, which translates from the Sanskrit as “enlightened one.”
+Siddhartha remained unmoved, kept his meditation, and thus passed this final trial and gained enlightenment.
+At the moment of his enlightenment, he came to be known as Buddha, which translates from Sanskrit as “enlightened one.”

 The Buddha’s teachings utilized much of the same vocabulary of the Hindus.
 For example, Dharma for Hindus explains why things are and why they should be.
 For Buddhists, Dharma came to be defined as the teachings of the Buddha.
 The caste system became invalid as the Buddha simply denied its relevance towards reaching salvation—as his salvation denied the existence of the self.

 For Hindus, salvation comes in realizing that everything is one, everything is in union with Brahman and one’s soul is the same as the universal soul.
 When the Buddha taught that there was no self, there was no need to attach the self to Brahman.
-Similarly, in the Hindu context karma refers to ritual action—darshan and puja—whereas for the Buddhists karma has always been an ethical action.
+Similarly, in the Hindu context, karma refers to ritual action—darshan and puja—whereas for the Buddhists’ karma has always been an ethical action.
 For Buddhists, karma (action)—whether good or bad —lay in the intention.
 Buddha deemphasized Brahmanical rituals by making karma an ethical act and focusing on intention.
 Moreover, the Brahmin caste who had direct access to the gods through rituals were no longer a privileged class in Buddhism.
 In Buddhism, anyone who understood the teachings of the Buddha could achieve salvation.

 For Buddhists, salvation is gained through the understanding of the ways things really are according to the Buddha’s Dharma.
 Once an individual has become enlightened they can then reach a state of nirvana.
 Nirvana is described as the extinguishment of suffering by escaping the continuous cycle of rebirth called samsara.
-An individual’s ability to reach enlightenment and nirvana are dependent on their understanding of the Dharma.
+An individual’s ability to reach enlightenment and nirvana is dependent on their understanding of the Dharma.
 Recall that the goal for both Hindus and Buddhists is to escape the samsaric cycle of rebirth—but each religion’s interpretation of how to do this and what it meant to get off the cycle differed.

 The Buddha’s teachings